Skip to main content

 Factors you could consider include:

-• whether services have helped you to meet the standards in the DC code
+- whether services have helped you to meet the standards in our code of practice

-For specific information on how to measure performance in these areas, refer to the guides on the trustee board, scheme management skills, administration, investment governance and communicating and reporting.
+For specific information on how to measure performance in these areas, refer to the guidance on the trustee board, scheme management skills, administration, investment governance and communicating and reporting.

 Step 3: Evaluate the scope and quality against the costs